-There are a numerous free and paid beautiful themes available but coded badly.
-Optimizing images will somehow help in speeding up a WordPress site but it is always suggested to use a lightweight and nicely-coded themes like our themes.
+There are numerous free and paid beautiful themes available but coded badly.
+Optimizing images will somehow help in speeding up a WordPress site but it is always suggested to use a lightweight and nicely-coded theme like our themes.

 Choosing Decent Hosting Provider

-Always remember, if your hosting server performance is poor, your website will definitely perform poor.
+Always remember, if your hosting server performance is poor, your website will definitely perform poorly.
 Therefore, you need to have a decent hosting provider like Cloudways — a managed WordPress cloud hosting provider.